|

 1: The Field and the Ball

-(a) Playground dimensions
+(a) Playground dimensions2: The Players

 A green no pile carpet 300cm x 400cm.
 Every attempt should be made to ensure the carpet is as smooth and pile-less as possible.
 The ball should not roll anywhere on the playground unless acted upon.
 There is no need for side walls.